|

 to freedom from all suffering and struggling,

-to the realization of what is eternal or nontemporal.
+to the realization of things eternal or nontemporal.

 And this is attained by the beneficence of the Middle Path,

-the dao of a peaceful doctrine that knows
+the dao of a doctrine thousands of years old that has

 Ananda,